 2016/17 United States Hotel Franchise Fee Guide

-By Kasia M. Russell, Managing Director and Senior Partner with the HVS Portland office and Bomie Kim, Senior Research Analyst
+By Kasia M. Russell, Managing Director and Senior Partner with the HVS Portland office and Bomie Kim, Senior Project Manager, San Francisco

 The selection of an appropriate franchise affiliation affects a property's ability to compete in its local market, generate profits, and achieve a desirable image and market orientation.
 Because the success of a hotel is based primarily on the cash flow generated, owners and lenders must weigh the benefits of a brand affiliation against the total cost of such a commitment.

 HVS has extensive experience with assisting clients in selecting the appropriate franchise and/or management brand for their proposed or existing hotels.
 This service also includes assisting with or managing the negotiations in coordination with experienced attorneys and other industry professionals.

 Types of Hotel Franchise Fees